Hanifl Centre for Outdoor Education & Environmental Study

 Asst.
 Dir.
 Mountain Festival

 Essential to the success of our programmes and the daily needs of our guests are the efforts of Ramesh Chand.
-Ramesh is the Hanifl Centre’s office assistant and contributes towards the seamless execution of our programmes while Pawan works to ensure that hygiene standards are maintained at the highest possible level.
-Both Ramesh and Ravinder are always happy to work towards meeting any requirements that may arise.
-Ramesh is from Village Dhaur in Pauri, Garhwal, has been working at Hanifl Centre for 11 years.
+Ramesh is the Hanifl Centre’s office assistant and contributes towards the seamless execution of our programmes while Ravinder works to ensure that hygiene standards are maintained at the highest possible level.
+Pravesh is the driver designate for Hanifl Centre.
+They are always happy to work towards meeting any requirements that may arise.
+Ramesh is from Village Dhaur in Pauri, Garhwal and has been working at Hanifl Centre for 11 years.
 Currently he is focused on increasing his fluency in English.
-Pawan is from Bijnor, has been working at Hanifl Centre for 4 years and has a passion for gardening and motorcycle maintenance.
+Pravesh is the local boy from Barlowganj, working at Hanifl Centre for over a year and has a keen interest in tailoring.
+Ravinder is from Bijnor, has been working at Hanifl Centre for 4 years and has a passion for gardening and motorcycle maintenance.

 The Hanifl Centre is a very well designed campus that offers a safe and healthy learning environment.
 In addition it provides home comfort for up to 40 students and teachers.
 The campus has security 24×7 with access to Woodstock School’s Health Centre, ambulance service and nearby Landour Community Hospital.